 There isn't a week that goes by that we don't have a south-of-the-border meal on our dinner menu.
 My boys are die hard fans whether I'm making crockpot chicken tacos, a cheesy taco meatloaf or a big bowl of taco soup.
 This delicious stuffed bread proves that you can enjoy those same flavors in an an out-of-the-box way.
 Variety is the spice of life, right?

-- If you’d like to add extra kick to the bread, switch out the cheese for the same mount of pepper jack cheese.
+- If you'd like to add extra kick to the bread, switch out the shredded cheese for the same mount of pepper jack cheese.

-Other Stuffed Bread Recipes to Try
+More Southern Style Stuffed Bread Recipes to Make

 - Chicken Bacon Ranch Stuffed Bread can be sliced and served family style.

 - Barbecue Chicken and Bacon French Bread Pizza is a delightful warm sub to make.

 - Philly Cheesesteak Stuffed French Bread from Eating on a Dime